 When you factor in the Lucktastic also plays plenty of ads between scratch games, it might actually be a bit higher than that.

 This model inherently means that their average user has to earn much less than $5-$10 for this company to be profitable.
-This is just how these sorts of apps work, and hey, fair play.
+This is just how these sorts of apps work.

 But what’s troubling with this app is just how tough it is to cash out (more on that later) and the facade that goes on.